PraxisAI00/Praxis/README.md

   - Twitter & Discord social feeds
   - Comprehensive logging system
   - Real-time metrics and alerts

-### 💎 $Praxis Token
-The `$Praxis` token is available on PumpFun and represents:

-- Governance rights in Praxis's development
-- Access to premium features
-- Community membership
-- Trading fee benefits

 ### 🤝 Interacting with Praxis
 Praxis can be interacted with through: